3 - Photon Bolt PlayFab Server Integration

 Run the Bolt Compiler at

-Bolt/Compile Assembly menu, to make sure Bolt is aware of your changes and build the project into a standalone executable for the Windows Platform.
+Bolt/Compile Assembly menu, to make sure Bolt is aware of your changes.

 This is very important, as the service we will be using mainly supports Windows builds.